Most likely, you're new to Logbook and are looking for an overview of what's going on here, right? Well, we have a show (or video) for you!

 First Steps

-Next, tap on the Blood Glucose field, and tap in your glucose number.
+Next, tap on the Blood Glucose field, and tap in your glucose value.

 Take insulin?
 Tap on the appropriate field (Ins (food) = insulin you've taken for food, Ins (corr) = insulin you've taken for correction, or a high glucose number.